Planned Flat-Coated Retriever litter

 About Epic

-Epic is a female Flat-Coated Retriever about 7 years old.
+Epic is a female Flat-Coated Retriever over 7 years old.
 Carefully selected as a great representative of her breed, Renee decided to make her part of their program.
 Renee has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Flat-Coated Retriever